kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/KKP_autoscaler/_index.en.md

 ## Summary:

 That is it!
-You have successfully deployed a Kubernetes Autoscaler on KKP Cluster and annotates the desire MachineDeployment, which Autoscaler should consider.
+You have successfully deployed a Kubernetes Autoscaler on a KKP Cluster and annotated the desired MachineDeployment, which Autoscaler should consider.
 Please check the learn more below for more resources on Kubernetes Autoscaler and how to provision a KKP Cluster.

 ## Learn More